jakebenn/aws-key-rotation-scripts/README.md

 the test passes.
 The actual tests used in your production environment will likely be more extensive and will vary based on your business requirements.

-The script accepts the following command line options:
+The rotate-iam-key.sh script accepts the following command line options:

     usage: rotate-iam-user-key.sh [options...]
     options: